Supervised Learning Has a Geometric Blind Spot: Slope Analysis and Normalised TDI

 \section{Slope Analysis and Normalised TDI}

-Figure~\ref{fig:a1} provides two complementary views of the cross-task results.
-The left panel normalises each task's robust metric to 100 (best method), making cross-task comparisons fair across architectures.
-The right panel analyses TDI degradation slope: PMH and E1\_no\_PMH have the lowest slopes (3.20 and 3.40); B0 and VAT degrade most rapidly (6.48 and 5.09).
-PGD's controlled slope masks its damaged floor: it starts from TDI~1.336 rather than PMH's 0.904.
+Figure~\ref{fig:a1}: panel~(a) normalises each task's robust metric to 100 (best method); panel~(b) reports TDI degradation slopes.
+PMH and two-view have the lowest slopes (3.20 and 3.40); ERM and VAT degrade most rapidly (6.48 and 5.09).
+PGD's controlled slope masks a damaged floor (TDI@0$=$1.353 vs.\ PMH $0.904$).